Republika Srpska: Impact of war

-Politics
+Governance

-According to its constitution, Republika Srpska has its own president, legislature (the 83-member unicameral National Assembly of Republika Srpska), executive government, police force, court system, customs service (under the state-level customs service), and postal service.
+According to its constitution, Republika Srpska has its president, legislature (the 83-member unicameral National Assembly of Republika Srpska), executive government, police force, court system, customs service (under the state-level customs service), and postal service.
 It also has official symbols, including a coat of arms, a flag (a variant of the Serbian flag without the coat of arms displayed) and its entity anthem.
-The Constitutional Law on the Coat of Arms and Anthem of Republika Srpska was ruled not in concordance with the Constitution of Bosnia and Herzegovina as it states that those symbols 'represent the statehood of Republika Srpska' and are used 'in accordance with moral norms of the Serb people'.
+The Constitutional Law on the Coat of Arms and Anthem of Republika Srpska was ruled not in concordance with the Constitution of Bosnia and Herzegovina as it states that those symbols 'represent the statehood of Republika Srpska' and are used 'under moral norms of the Serb people'.
 According to the Constitutional Court's decision, the Law was to be corrected by September 2006.
 Republika Srpska later changed its emblem.

-Although the constitution names Sarajevo as the capital of Republika Srpska, the northwestern city of Banja Luka is the headquarters of most of the institutions of government, including the parliament, and is, therefore, the de facto capital.
+Although the constitution names Sarajevo as the capital, the northwestern city of Banja Luka is the headquarters of most of the institutions of government, including the parliament, and is, therefore, the de facto capital.
 After the war, Republika Srpska retained its army, but in August 2005, the parliament consented to transfer control of Army of Republika Srpska to a state-level ministry and abolish the entity's defence ministry and army by 1 January 2006.
 These reforms were required by NATO as a precondition of Bosnia and Herzegovina's admission to the Partnership for Peace programme.
 Bosnia and Herzegovina joined the programme in December 2006.

+In July 2023, legislation was passed to criminalise insult and defamation with up to 10 years in prison.
+This is likely to jeopardize freedom of speech and silence critics.
+Critics have said that this could make the Republika Srpska an authoritarian regime.

+Law and judicial system

+The highest court of appeal is the Supreme Court of Republika Srpska.
+The regional courts are an instance between the Supreme Court and the basic courts.
+Commercial courts handle cases in their respective domains.
+High Judicial and Prosecutorial Council of Republika Srpska is responsible for the appointment of judges and prosecutors.

+In February 2025, the Court of Bosnia and Herzegovina sentenced Milorad Dodik to one year in prison and banned him from serving as President of Republika Srpska for six years, for non-compliance with the decisions of the High Representative for Bosnia and Herzegovina.
+Dodik rejected the ruling, claiming he was a target of political persecution.
+The sentence was confirmed on 6 August 2025.
+On 18 August, his appeal was rejected, terminating Dodik's mandate as President, with the termination date marked as 12 June 2025.
+The resignation of Prime Minister Radovan Višković followed on the same day.